Small incision lenticule extraction

+Process

 The lenticule to be extracted is accurately cut to the correction prescription required by the patient using a photodisruption laser-tissue interaction.
+The posterior intrastromal plane is created first and the anterior plane second.
+To allow better separation, the two lenticule faces are cut by the laser head moving in a spiral fashion - conventionally outside in for the posterior face and respectively inside out for the anterior one.
+The minimum lenticule edge thickness is usually set at 15 μm, to avoid the risk of lenticule rupturing during detachment and subsequent extraction.

 The method of extraction was via a LASIK-type flap in ReLEx FLEx, but in SMILE a flapless technique makes a small tunnel incision in the corneal periphery, that does not (mostly) destroy Bowman's layer.
+One conspicuous difference between SMILE and LASIK is the size and shape of the corneal incision.
+In LASIK, the surgeon performs a 270-degree, 20 mm long incision, while in SMILE the so-called "side cap cut", which is the incision through which the surgeon extracts the lenticule, is usually about 4 mm long.

 Currently in the US the procedure is only approved for nearsightedness, but is used for hypermetropia too in other countries.

 After the femtosecond laser has separated the lenticule, a blunt spatula is inserted through the incision between the lenticule and the stroma and carefully rotated to ensure that the lenticule is completely detached prior to removal by forceps.

+History

+The femtosecond lenticule extraction (FLE then FLEx) procedure was first introduced at the American Academy of Ophthalmology Annual Meeting in 2006 by Walter Sekundo and Marcus Blum, and was first published in 2008 by Walter Sekundo et al.

+The small incision lenticule extraction (SMILE) procedure was first published in 2011 by Walter Sekundo et al.

+Various modifications of the procedure have since then been described which aim to reduce the duration of the procedure, reduce the risks of the lenticules being incorrectly cut or make the procedure easier to learn.

+Effectiveness

 The procedure has been described as safe and predictable in treating myopia and astigmatism.